andyk8872/Portfolio-Project-1/README.md

   1. Goto the Git Hub Pages Heading.
   1. Select 'Main Branch' as the source.
   1. Click the Save button.
   1. Click on the link to go to the live deployed page.
 [Live Site:](https://andyk8872.github.io/Portfolio-Project-1/)
   ---
-  ## Colors and Fonts:
-  *
-  ---
   ## Credits:
   *  Pexels [All Images:](https://www.pexels.com/)